Follow the instructions from your teacher to enroll into your virtual ELA classroom space.

 Join your Advisory class if you haven't already.

-Gmail account is one of the main ways you will communicate digitally with your teachers and classmates.
+Your Gmail account is one of the main ways you will communicate digitally with your teachers and classmates.

 You should check your Gmail account at least once per day.